Raspberry Linzer Cookies

 - 1 cup seedless raspberry or apricot preserves

 - In a large bowl, cream butter.
 Gradually add 2/3 cup sugar, beating until light and fluffy.
 Add egg yolks, one at a time, beating well after each addition.
 Combine flour and salt; gradually add to creamed mixture and mix well.
-Shape dough into a ball; cover and refrigerate for 30-45 minutes or until firm.
+Shape dough into a ball; cover and refrigerate 30-45 minutes or until firm.

-- On a surface dusted with confectioners' sugar, roll half of the dough to 1/8-in. thickness; cut with a floured 2-1/2-in. round cookie cutter.
+- Preheat oven to 350°.
+On a surface dusted with confectioners' sugar, roll half of the dough to 1/8-in. thickness; cut with a floured 2-1/2-in. round cookie cutter.
 Repeat with remaining dough, using a floured 2-1/2-in. doughnut cutter so the center is cut out of each cookie.

 - Beat egg whites until frothy.
 Combine almonds and remaining sugar.
 Brush each cookie with egg white and sprinkle with the almond mixture.
 Place on greased baking sheets.
-Bake at 350° for 6-8 minutes or until lightly browned.
+Bake 6-8 minutes or until lightly browned.
 Remove to wire racks to cool completely.